Oregon State Beavers: Baseball

+Oregon State players have been named All-Americans 45 times, as of the end of the 2024 season.
+Oregon State baseball has produced 16 conference players of the year winners and 1 Golden Spikes Award winner, Adley Rutschman in 2019.
+The Golden Spikes Award is bestowed annually to the best amateur baseball player in the United States.

 The baseball team has won its conference championship 26 times and has reached the College World Series seven times, first in 1952 and as recently as 2018.
 They won the NCAA championship in 2006, 2007, and 2018.
 The team is led by head coach Mitch Canham and they play at Goss Stadium at Coleman Field.
+Opened over a century ago, Coleman Field is located near the center of campus and is the oldest continuous use ballpark in the nation.

 Basketball

-The men's basketball team at Oregon State experienced periods of significant success from the early 1920s to the early 1990s—with 12 conference championships, 16 NCAA Tournament appearances, and only 14 losing seasons from 1922 to 1991—but fell on hard times, suffering 19 losing seasons and made no NCAA Tournament appearances from 1992 to 2015 before returning in 2016.
-The program has reached the Final Four of the NCAA Tournament twice, the Elite Eight on six occasions, and 17 total tournament appearances.
-A number of former OSU players have gone on to have successful careers in the NBA, including 9-time NBA All-Star Gary Payton and "Iron Man" A. C. Green.
+The men's basketball team at Oregon State experienced periods of significant success from the early 1920s to the early 1990s—with 12 conference championships, 16 NCAA tournament appearances, and only 14 losing seasons from 1922 to 1991—but fell on hard times, suffering 19 losing seasons and made no NCAA tournament appearances from 1992 to 2015 before returning in 2016.
+The program has reached the Final Four of the NCAA tournament twice, the Elite Eight on six occasions, and 17 total tournament appearances.
+A number of former OSU players have gone on to have successful careers in the NBA, including 9-time NBA All-Star Gary Payton and "Iron Man" A.C.
+Green.
 OSU alumni have also won a total of 10 NBA championship rings and four Olympic gold medals.
-The team has defeated rival Oregon more times than any other team has beaten an opponent in a collegiate sport, with 186 victories over the Ducks as of the end of the 2016–17 season.